-The output pattern that all post-communist countries experienced is characterized by a double-digit fall in output and a slow recovery (Figure A.9).
+The output pattern that all post-communist countries experienced is characterized by a double-digit fall in output and a slow recovery (Figure A.12).
 The size of the fall and the length of the recovery is comparable to the output pattern of the US economy during and after the Great Depression.
 The average Eastern-European economy experienced a 29% drop in GDP per capita and took 16 years to get back to trend after the fall.
-In the Great Depression, the comparable numbers are 30% and 14 years as shown in Figure A.10.
+In the Great Depression, the comparable numbers are 30%and 14 years as shown in Figure A.13.
 In Hungary, GDP declined by 20%, and the recovery of GDP per capita to trend took 16 years.
-To assess what factors were responsible for both the downward and the upward pattern in GDP per capita, I propose a decomposition of output change between two time periods.
-Extracting the most important factors behind the downfall and the recovery and their relative importance is possible by combining the decomposition with firmlevel microdata under certain assumptions.
+To assess what factors accounted for both the downward and the upward pattern in GDP per capita, I propose a decomposition of output change between two time periods.
+Extracting the most important factors behind the downfall and the recovery and their relative importance is possible by combining the decomposition with firm-level microdata under certain assumptions.
 Working with a method to compare the relative importance of the different channels is directly useful to asses my findings in relation to the previous literature emphasizing certain channels driving the fall in output.
+In addition, the results of the decomposition guide my further analysis by focusing on the most important contributors emerging from the decomposition, in an effort to uncover quantitatively important causal mechanisms in the fall and the recovery.